 Learning to swim is also an important focus with weekly swimming lessons for all children in Years 3 – 6 for at least five weeks each.
 Swimming at Rudston takes place at Liverpool Aquatics Centre.
 Children’s progress is tracked and the children receive certificates recognising the distances that they are able to swim.

 Please see below the guidelines for school swimming.
 These will ensure that lessons are delivered in a safe manner and also provide the best possible chance of improvement.

-- Swimming hat for all children with longer hair
+- Swimming hat for all children

 - Medication if required